Factbox - A day on the Tour de France

-LA PLANCHE DES BELLES FILLES, France Statistic, quote, fact of the day after the fifth stage of the Tour de France on Wednesday.
+LA PLANCHE DES BELLES FILLES, France (Reuters) - Statistic, quote, fact of the day after the fifth stage of the Tour de France on Wednesday.

 In kph, the average speed of Astana rider and stage winner Fabio Aru of Italy.
 His peak of 22kph came when he launched his attack on the 5.9km climb at an average gradient of 8.5 percent which proved decisive.